PinkDiamond1/docs-24/docs/get-started/quickstart.md

 sidebar_position: 2
 ---

 These instructions will give you a brief quickstart of Kurtosis.
-They should take roughly 10 minutes.
+They should take 15 minutes.

 Step One: Set Up Prerequisites
 ------------------------------